 Keeping up the good work

-Unfortunately, early extension in golf is a problem which can slip back unless you keep practising.
-If you find you are mis-hitting the ball when you are playing, especially if the hosel is connecting with the ball rather than the face of the club, then go back to basics.
-Try the ‘back against the wall’ exercise again to remind your muscle memory what the right spine to hips angle feels like.
+Unfortunately, the tendency to early extend in golf is a problem which can slip back unless you keep practicing.
+If you find you are mis-hitting the golf ball when you are playing, especially if the hosel is connecting with the ball rather than the club’s face, then go back to basics.
+Try the ‘back against the wall’ exercise again to remind your muscle memory of what the right spine to hips angle feels like.
 Then go back on the course and run through this checklist.

 Make sure your angle is correct at the address position.
 Shift your weight as you rotate.
-Visualise the angle and keep it through the downswing.
+Visualize the angle and keep it through the downswing.

-You will probably feel as if you are making a massive adjustment to get that spine line right, and the danger is that your brain starts telling your body that massive is too much and you begin to pull your hips in.
-By using an adjustment marker, you prove to yourself where your body should be and get to feel it.
-Remember that feeling, that is what you want when you are out on the course.
+You will probably feel as if you are making a massive adjustment to get that spine line right, and the danger is that your brain starts telling your body that massive is too much, and you begin to pull your hips in.
+Using an adjustment marker, you prove to yourself where your body should be and get to feel it.
+Remember that feeling.
+That is what you want when you are out on the course.

-Some golfers find that they can detect a signal in their body which tells them that they are at the correct position.
+Some golfers find that they can detect a signal in their body that tells them that they are in the correct position.
 This is a very individual thing, but it is worth checking out for yourself.
-When you are in the right position, and you know you are not early extending do a quick mental body scan and identify a pressure, or a pull in your hips or spine which tells you, ‘this is it, I know I am doing it right.’
+When you are in the right position, and you know you are not early extending, do a quick mental body scan and identify a pressure or a pull in your hips or spine which tells you, ‘this is it, I know I am doing it right.’
 If you can find that you are halfway there.

 How to fix early extension in your golf swing – Avoid injury